1000Roses/Histogram_equalization/Histogram_Equalization/Readme.md

-Histogram Equalization to make image look better in conditional gray of image is dark, improve contrast of image.
+Histogram Equalization makes image look better in conditional gray of image is dark, improve contrast of image.
 To do it, change step by step pixel by use histogram equalization formulas on wikipedia.
-I thank you someone for contribute to make eassy code.
+I thank someone for contributting my code to make code neatly.

 **And how to run code:**
   Run cmd: python HistogramEqual.py file_path